eshathakur/cse15l-lab-reports/LabReport3.md

 <br>Here is the prompt I gave to chatGPT and the output it produced for `-user`:
 ![Image](chatGPT2.png)
-<br>I changed the output by rewriting the definitons of `-user` in my own words and put it under the context of using it with `./technical` .
+<br>I changed the output by rewriting the definiton of `-user` in my own words and put it under the context of using it with `./technical` .